mathiasvr/betaflight-deciphered/README.md

 - Default: `10`
 - Allowed: `0` - `200`

+Time in deciseconds to wait before turning off motors when failsafe is activated.
+See Failsafe documentation.

 ## `failsafe_throttle`
 - Default: `1000`
 - Allowed: `750` - `2250`

+Throttle level used for landing when failsafe is enabled.
+See Failsafe documentation.

 ## `failsafe_switch_mode`
 - Default: `STAGE1`